Your Rights

 • Your right to protection from discrimination: If you care for somebody you are protected from discrimination or harassment based on your caring role by the Equality Act 2010

-• Your right to flexible working: If you have worked for your employer for six months or more you can request flexible working in writing and your employer must consider it.
+• Your right to flexible working: If you are juggling being an unpaid carer with working, you can request flexible working from day one of your employment.
 This could involve you working from home, changing your hours or job sharing and can be a helpful way to manage some of your work life balance reducing pressure on you.
 Think about ways that your work could be adapted to work better for you but also to positively impact your job and consider offering a trial period.
 Your employer doesn’t have to grant the request but they must give good reasons if they do not.

 • Your right to take time off in emergencies: You have the right to take a reasonable amount of time off to deal with an emergency involving a dependent.
 This could be a child but also somebody who you care for that relies on you.
 This time off will often be unpaid unless there is any specific process in your contract.